quincycheng/cem-jenkins-lib/README.md

 ## Sample Pipeline
 You can refer to the sample pipeline for all steps at [/example/Jenkinsfile](/example/Jenkinsfile)

+## Webhook
+You can refer to the procedure to register the CEM webhook at https://github.com/quincycheng/cem-jenkins-slack-conjur#to-register-cem-webhook-in-jenkins

 ## Reference
 - Jenkins Shared Library: https://www.jenkins.io/doc/book/pipeline/shared-libraries/